 He holds two Master of Science degrees in International Finance and Trade (2011) and Economics (2012) from Universitat Pompeu Fabra, a Master in Public Administration from Harvard University (2014), and a Ph.D. in Economics at Universidad de Barcelona (2016).
-He was the head of the Macroeconomic Policy Team for presidential candidate Henrique Capriles Radonski in the Venezuelan elections of 2012.

 |Current Research/Projects||Areas of Expertise|

 |Macroeconomic Stability & Long-Term Growth in Jordan||Structural Transformation|

 - Kasoolu, S., Hausmann, R., O'Brien, T. & Santos, M.A, 2019.
 Female Labor in Jordan: A Systematic Approach to the Exclusion Puzzle.
 Center for International Development Faculty Working Paper No. 365, Harvard University.

 - Hausmann, R., O'Brien, T., Santos, M.A., Grisanti, A., Kasoolu, S., Taniparti, N., Tapia, J., & Villasmil, R., 2019.
 Jordan: The Elements of a Growth Strategy.
 Center for International Development Faculty Working Paper No. 346.

 - Barrios, D. & Santos, M.A., 2019.
 "Is There Life After Ford?"
 In City Design, Planning, & Poicy Innovations: The Case of Hermosillo.
 Inter-American Development Bank, pp. 131-53.